AayushiJoshi16/movie-genre-classifier/README.md

 View the predicted genre.

-Model Performance
+**Model Performance*
 The model’s accuracy is calculated based on the predictions for the test dataset and compared against the true genres.
 Accuracy achieved is displayed in the console.

-How to Run the Project
+**How to Run the Project*
 Clone or download the project files into your local system.

 Open the folder in VS Code.

 Install the required libraries if not already installed:

-bash
+--bash
-Copy
+--Copy
-Edit
+--Edit
-pip install pandas scikit-learn nltk matplotlib seaborn ipywidgets Make sure the dataset files (train_data.csv, test_data.csv, test_data_solution.csv) are present in the same directory.
+--pip install pandas scikit-learn nltk matplotlib seaborn ipywidgets --Make sure the dataset files (train_data.csv, test_data.csv, test_data_solution.csv) are present in the same directory.

 Run the Python file:

-bash
+--bash
-Copy
+--Copy
-Edit
+--Edit
-python genre_classifier.py
+--python genre_classifier.py
-Enter any movie description into the input box and press the "PREDICT" button to get the genre.
+--Enter any movie description into the input box and press the "PREDICT" button to get the genre.

- Folder Structure
+ **Folder Structure*
 Copy
 Edit
 movie_genre_classifier/

 ├── train_data.csv

 ├── test_data.csv

 ├── test_data_solution.csv

 ├── genre_classifier.py

 ├── README.md

-Key Highlights
+**Key Highlights*
 End-to-end machine learning pipeline built using simple techniques.

 Text preprocessing with custom cleaning function.